How I found out the best banquet halls near me

 How high can they go?

-Drones can be categorised on the distance they cover-
+Drones can be categorized on the distance they cover-

-i) Very close range: 500 metres or 20 minutes in the air.
+i) Very close range: 500 meters or 20 minutes in the air.

-ii) Close range: Up to 6 kilometres or 6 hours in the air.
+ii) Close range: Up to 6 kilometers or 6 hours in the air.

-iii) Short range: Up to 50 kilometres or 12 hours in the air.
+iii) Short-range: Up to 50 kilometers or 12 hours in the air.

 Flying a drone in India, according to the Ministry of Civil Aviation, India’s national aviation authority is now legal.
 But, it is always advisable to know the rules beforehand.
 The Civil Aviation Requirements (CAR) of the country was first declared by India’s Director General of Civil Aviation on 27th August 2018 and came into effect 1st December 2018 onwards.

 Foreigners are restricted from flying drones in India.
 To fulfill their commercial purposes they would have to lease their drone to an Indian who would get the Unique Identification Number (UIN) and UAOP from DGCA.

 Whenever any pilot is about to fly a drone camera, they need to request permission to fly via a mobile app, which will automatically approve or reject the request.
 This system in India is known as “No Permission, No Takeoff” (NPNT).
 If any pilot tries to fly without permission from the Digital Sky Platform, they will simply not be able to take off.